Last Updated: Jan 20, 2022

 - Works with Most Usenet Downloading Apps

-Supernews makes the pricing element easy: they only have one plan.
+Supernews makes the pricing element easy: they only have one plan which you can purchase on a monthly or yearly basis.
 Their single plan offers unlimited downloads and download speeds, so there’s really nothing to weigh here.
 You can compare their pricing to any other company’s unlimited plan to get an idea of how competitive their prices are.
-Keep in mind that a limited plan from another provider might be enough USENET access for some users and buying unlimited might be overkill.
+Keep in mind that a limited plan from another provider might be enough USENET service for some users and buying unlimited might be overkill.

 Free Trial info